Program Category: MA Programs

 During a year at OHMA, students hone skills in digital audio and video production and editing, digital archiving, oral history project design and interviewing, and both historical and social science analysis.
-Working with an OHMA faculty member and an outside advisor, each student is guided through the process of creating a thesis or capstone project.
+Working with an OHMA faculty member and an outside advisor, each student is guided through the process of creating a thesis project.

 Many of our students work at the intersections of the arts, humanities, and social sciences, and past projects have taken the form of academic and creative essays, film and audio documentaries, performances, exhibits, and multimedia websites.
 OHMA students also have access to research and travel funding, elective courses taught anywhere within the University and exclusive oral history internship opportunities.

-Jointly run by the Columbia Center for Oral History Research, one of the preeminent oral history centers in the world, and INCITE, a lively hub for transdisciplinary research in the humanities and social sciences, OHMA connects students with both the intellectual resources of a major research university, and the intimate society of a small cohort of talented students.
+Jointly run by the Columbia Center for Oral History Research, one of the preeminent oral history centers in the world, and Incite, a lively hub for transdisciplinary research in the humanities and social sciences, OHMA connects students with both the intellectual resources of a major research university, and the intimate society of a small cohort of talented students.

 Columbia’s oral history program, founded in 1948, is widely acknowledged as the original home of academic oral history in the United States.
 Created in 2008, OHMA brings that deep history of thought and research to bear in a world where storytelling has become a buzzword and every brand has a narrative.